codeandkey/neocortex/README.md

 ## methods

-Many of the methods used in this engine are inspired by the awesome resources available at the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page):
+Many of the methods used in this engine are inspired by the extensive resources available at the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page):

 - Guard heuristic
 - Static exchange evaluation